fediskhakov/egdst/readme.txt

 Folder "init_setup" contains a simple C code file test.c for testing the mex setup.
 Browse into this folder and run mex test.c test
+OR simply
+start

 To enable OpenMP support, make sure you are using OpenMP supporting compiler and to test the environment run mex text.c CFLAGS='\$CFLAGS -fopenmp' LDFLAGS='\$LDFLAGS -fopenmp' test
+OR simply
+start

 The output should mension how many cores are available for OpenMP, if the output is identical to the run above OpenMP is not enabled.